snowplow-archive/snowplow.github.com/_posts/2016-01-18-snowplow-objective-c-tracker-0.6.0-released.md

 pod 'SnowplowTracker', '~> 0.6'
 {% endhighlight %}

-If you prefer, you can manually add the tracker's source code and dependencies into your project's codebase, or use the Static Framework.
+If you prefer, you can manually add the tracker's source code and dependencies into your project's codebase, or use the [Static Framework for iOS] [lib-dl].

 <h2><a name="help">10.
 Getting help</a></h2>